Tinaja: Etymology

+From the Spanish tinaja: a clay pot or earthenware jar, and is used in the American Southwest.

+United States

 Before European settlers came to America, tenajas were a valuable source of water for early Native Americans traveling in the desert areas of the Southwest.
 Today, tenajas are an integral part of sustaining life in the arid Southwest.
 For example, tenajas at the Santa Rosa Plateau in southern California allow western pond turtles, California newts and red-legged frogs to survive through dry summer months.

 During prolonged dry spells, deep tinajas may trap desert animals who cannot climb out due to the smooth walls.